LMXsecound/information-mannager/README.md

 This is an information-manager to store and manage your infomations.

 ---
 be happy to use =D
+First Commit!